 Webinar platforms are software that allows you to create and share live or automated video presentations to customers or prospects.
 Webinar platforms help connect you on a more personal level with your audience and offer value to them via slides, chats, polls, survey, call-to-action, videos, and several others.

 When considering what webinar platform to use, consider the following;

 - Is there a free plan, freemium, or free trial available?

 - How many presenters can you host and how many can present at once?

-- How many attendees can you host at once and does the webinar platform support your attendees’ number?
+- Or, How many attendees can you host at once and does the webinar platform support your attendees’ number?

 - Is it a cloud-based solution or do you need to download and install software?